 NQF accepts comments on endorsed measures on an ongoing basis through the Quality Positioning System (QPS).
 In addition, NQF solicits comments for a continuous 16-week period during each evaluation cycle via an online tool located on the project webpage.
-For this evaluation cycle, the commenting period opened on May 6, 2021, and pre-evaluation commenting closed on June 17, 2021.
-As of June 17, 2021, two comments were submitted and shared with the Standing Committee prior to the measure evaluation meetings (Appendix F).
+For this evaluation cycle, the commenting period opened on April 22, 2021, and closed on June 3, 2021.
+Two comments were submitted and shared with the Standing Committee prior to the measure evaluation meetings (Appendix F).